 Having the right teammates

-If you’re serious about content marketing, we recommend diverting money you’ve been spending on traditional outbound marketing and hiring internal team members — a content writer and a videographer — to support your efforts.
+If you’re serious about inbound marketing, we recommend diverting money you’ve been spending on traditional outbound marketing and hiring internal team members — a content writer and a videographer — to support your efforts.
+With inbound leads costing about 61% less compared to outbound, you’ll likely find this to be more efficient for your company.

 Then, when you’re ready, you can begin to address these key topics in content that customers will find, value, and share.